Bill Nye: Science Guy: Release

 Bill Nye: Science Guy premiered on March 12, 2017, at the South by Southwest film festival in Austin, Texas.
 In April 2017, the film made its West Coast premiere at the San Francisco International Film Festival, followed by an international screening at Hot Docs Canadian International Documentary Film Festival in May 2017, and another May screening at the Montclair Film Festival in New Jersey.

+Reception

+On the review aggregator website Rotten Tomatoes, the film has a 100% approval rating, based on 26 reviews.
+The website's consensus reads, "Bill Nye: The Science Guy is as edifying as it is entertaining, much like the scientist turned TV celebrity and political advocate himself."

 On October 26, 2017, the film was reported to be a NYT Critic's Pick.
-It also has a 100% rating on Rotten Tomatoes, based on 26 reviews.